-Hjördis later recalled the quality of the cookery presented to guests at The Pink House.
-“I can probably say that our lunches were among the most popular, but this was due primarily to the fact that I had two talented Swedes in the household and we could offer Swedish smörgåsbord.
+Hjördis later recalled the quality of cooking at The Pink House.
+“I had two talented Swedes in the household and we could offer Swedish smörgåsbord.
 There were even those who thought we had the best food in all of California!
 Sometimes we didn’t even bother to organise gatherings in advance.
 If anyone called, we’d invite them in for a hamburger, or to help us with the Sunday roast.”

 During the Nivens’ years in Pacific Palisades, cooking for themselves was not the couple’s strong point.
 “We were tremendous friends with Jimmy (Stewart) Granger and Jean Simmons,” Hjördis mentioned in 1964.
 “Jean couldn’t cook at all.
 Jimmy used to do it – and was astonishingly good at it.
 I couldn’t cook either.
 If I had nobody to cook for me I would open a tin of baked beans and eat out of the tin.”